gwenz2/gps-based-speedometer/README.md

 ### GPS Speedometer Mode
 1. **Launch the app** - Grant location permissions when prompted
-2. Wait for GPS signal (go outside for best results)
+2. Wait for GPS signal (go outside for best results - may take 30-60s)
-3. View your current speed with smooth animations
+3. View your current speed with smooth animations (zero-padded format: 000)
+4. **Monitor GPS quality** - Check accuracy and signal strength below speed
+5. **Track your trip** - Average speed and distance update automatically
-4. **Reset max speed** - Hold the max speed text for 3 seconds
+6. **Reset max speed** - Hold the max speed text for 3 seconds
+7. **Reset trip data** - Hold average speed or distance for 3 seconds
+8. **Learn more** - Tap ℹ️ button for GPS info and tips
-5. **Switch modes** - Tap the "→ DRAG MODE" button
+9. **Switch modes** - Tap the "→" button for drag racing mode

 ### Drag Racing Mode
-1. Tap "→ DRAG MODE" from the speedometer screen
+1. Tap "→" button from the speedometer screen
+2. **Check status color**:
+   - Yellow = Ready to start
+   - Green = Timer running
+   - Red/Orange = GPS issue
-2. **Come to complete stop** (0 km/h) - timer is ready
+3. **Come to complete stop** (0 km/h) - timer is ready (Yellow status)
-3. **Accelerate** - Timer starts automatically when you move
+4. **Accelerate** - Timer starts automatically when speed > 1 km/h (Green status)
-4. Watch your times populate as you hit each milestone
+5. Watch your times populate as you hit each milestone
-5. **View best times** - Your personal records show with ⭐ symbol
+6. **View best times** - Your personal records show with ⭐ symbol
-6. **Customize targets** - Tap "SETTINGS" to change speed/distance goals
+7. **Customize targets** - Tap "SETTINGS" to change speed/distance goals
+8. **Learn more** - Tap ℹ️ button for racing tips and safety info
-7. **Reset for next run** - Hold "RESET" button for 3 seconds
+9. **Reset for next run** - Hold "RESET" button for 3 seconds
-8. **Go back** - Tap "← SPEEDOMETER" button to return
+10. **Go back** - Tap "←" button to return to speedometer

 ## Permissions